 - assistance in completing paperwork and forms

 - attendance and support at school and other agency meetings

 Mrs Perry is the Designated Safeguarding Lead and Ms Dandridge & Ms Wilding additional safeguarding leads.
 If you ever have any concerns regarding the safety of a child at our school please feel free to contact them confidentially.
 They will only ever share information they have been told if they need to ensure a child’s safety.

 If you need to contact the Family Worker please email firstname.lastname@example.org or call the school office.

 Do you have any concerns about a child?
 Are you worried about your own family circumstances and would like advice?

-Our Designated Safeguarding Lead is Ms Fiona Taylor, Headteacher.
+Our Designated Safeguarding Lead is Mrs Anne Perry Deputy Headteacher.

-Our Deputy Designated Safeguarding Lead's are Anne Perry, Deputy Headteacher & Ms Lyn Wilding our Family Support Worker.
+Our additional Designated Safeguarding Lead's are Ms Leanne Dandridge Interim Head Teacher & Ms Lyn Wilding our Family Support Worker.